lgbt-football

-• The scheme aims to provide safe and affirming housing for older LGBT individuals in Whalley Range
+- Manchester City Council announced plans for the UK’s first purpose-built Extra Care scheme to provide safe and affirming housing for older LGBT individuals in Whalley Range

 Manchester City Council announced the UK’s first purpose-built LGBT Extra Care scheme back in 2017.
 The initiative, developed in collaboration with the Manchester-based LGBT Foundation, aims to offer a safe and affirming housing solution for older LGBT individuals.
-In March, the announcement identified Great Places as the preferred provider responsible for designing, building, and managing the housing scheme in Whalley Range, south Manchester.

-The structure will therefore have a mix of over 100 affordable apartments, as well as a bistro, lounge areas, treatment rooms, and a planted outdoor community space.
+The structure will have a mix of over 100 affordable apartments, as well as a bistro, lounge areas, treatment rooms, and a planted outdoor community space.

 The LGBT Foundation’s publication states the choice of location was motivated by Manchester’s reputation as a cosmopolitan and friendly city.
 Further, Manchester City Council publicly supports the LGBT community.
 The city boasts the vibrant Canal Street and ‘Gay Village’ and has a longstanding and sizable LGBT population.
 Manchester’s history as the birthplace of the Campaign for Homosexual Equality and its strong opposition to Section 28, further solidified its suitability.